 Can these flapjacks be made gluten or dairy free?

 Yes!
 For gluten free flapjacks, you will need to make sure the oats you are using are gluten free.
 For a dairy free version, replace the butter with a dairy free block butter alternative.
-Please do check the labels for everything you use to make the cake if you are serving it to someone with an allergy or intolerance.
+Please do check the labels for everything you use to make the flapjacks if you are serving it to someone with an allergy or intolerance.

 Why are they called flapjacks?

 A flapjack is a baked oat bar that is a classic British bake.
 They are similar to granola bars and cereal bars.
 The "flap" part means a flat cake and the "jack" part means something common or ordinary.
 This could be in reference to the very simple method and basic ingredients for making flapjacks.
-In America, a flapjack is something very different and refers to a type of pancake, so they are known as oat bars or oat slices.
+In North America, a flapjack is something very different and refers to a type of pancake, so they are known as oat bars, granola bars or oat slices.

 What size tin do you need for this recipe?